code-memento/vuepress/java/tomcat-sql-server.md

 ::: danger WARNING
 This only works in Windows.
-For other systems
+For other systems, use the usual authentication mode.
 :::